ankitects/faqs/src/what-spaced-repetition-algorithm.md

 take.
 Eases will never be decreased below 130%; SuperMemo’s research has shown that eases below 130% tend to result in cards becoming due more often than is useful and annoying users.
-Intervals will never be increased beyond the value of 'maximum interval'.
+Intervals will never be increased beyond the value of *maximum interval*.
 Finally, all new intervals (except Again) will always be at least one day longer than the previous interval.